nikkiii2807/Connect/README.md

 Welcome to Connect, a real-time chat application designed to bring people closer to their loved ones!

 ## Description
 Connect is a delightful web platform where you can connect with your loved ones in real-time through seamless chat conversations.
-Whether you're miles apart or just in separate rooms, LoveConnect bridges the distance with its intuitive interface and instant messaging capabilities.
+Whether you're miles apart or just in separate rooms, Connect bridges the distance with its intuitive interface and instant messaging capabilities.

 ## Features
 - Real-time chat: Connect instantly with your loved ones and engage in meaningful conversations.